-Canon 400D versus Canon 50D
+Canon 400D vs 50D

-The Canon EOS 400D (called Canon XTi in some regions) and the Canon EOS 50D are two digital cameras that were officially introduced, respectively, in August 2006 and August 2008.
+The Canon EOS 400D (called Canon XTi in some regions) and the Canon EOS 50D are two digital cameras that were revealed to the public, respectively, in August 2006 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 400D has a resolution of 10.1 megapixel, whereas the 50D provides 15.1 MP.
+The 400D has a resolution of 10.1 megapixels, whereas the 50D provides 15.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 50D is considerably larger (48 percent) than the Canon 400D.
 Moreover, the 50D is substantially heavier (48 percent) than the 400D.
 It is noteworthy in this context that the 50D is splash and dust-proof, while the 400D does not feature any corresponding weather-sealing.